-- A. The establishment of a new Election Code renders the new Code as valid for both the Spring and Fall elections immediately following its approval. - B. At least 4 Thursdays before the official announcement of the Spring Elections by the Elections and Disputes Commission, the Elections and Disputes Commission will produce an Election Code that is submitted to the Senate. - C. At any stage of approval by the Senate, the new Election Code has to be passed with at least a two-thirds vote. - D. If the Election Code is not approved the first time, and time permits, members of the Senate are allowed to send suggestions to the Elections and Disputes Commission within 24 hours of the end of the Senate meeting.
-After that, the Elections and Disputes
+A. The establishment of a new Election Code renders the new Code as valid for both the Spring and Fall elections immediately following its approval.

-- Commission may present a new copy of the Election Code to the Senate. - E. If the Election Code is not approved the second time, and time permits, then the Senate may elect three of its members to advise the Elections and Disputes Commission in drafting a third proposal.
-The third proposed Election Code must be approved by the Student Body President in addition to the Senate. - F. If the third proposal is not passed by the Senate or is not approved by the President, or no new Election Code is approved by the deadline imposed by (B), the Election Code used for the previous election cycle is used for the upcoming one.
+- B. At least 4 Thursdays before the official announcement of the Spring Elections by the Elections and Disputes Commission, the Elections and Disputes Commission will produce an Election Code that is submitted to the Senate.
+The Elections and Disputes Commission first shall submit all new Election Codes to the Clerk of the Senate no later than the Monday of the week it is to be voted on.
+Should the vote occur on a different day or under different circumstances, the EDC shall instead submit the new Election Code to the Clerk of the Senate no less than 96 hours prior to the day the vote will be held, in which the Clerk of the Senate shall disseminate the Election Code to the Senate immediately.
+No vote on a newly proposed Election Code shall be held should these guidelines be violated, and the Election Code from the previous year shall be used for the election. - C. At any stage of approval by the Senate, the new Election Code has to be passed with at least a two-thirds vote. - D. If the Election Code is not approved the first time, and time permits, members of the Senate are allowed to send suggestions to the Elections and Disputes Commission within 48 hours of the end of the Senate meeting.
+After that, the Elections and Disputes Commission may present a new copy of the Election Code to the Senate. - E. If the Election Code is not approved the second time, and time permits, then the Senate may elect three of its members to advise the Elections and Disputes Commission in drafting a third proposal.
+The third proposed Election Code must be approved by the Student Body President in addition to the Senate.
+Of the three members elected to advise the Elections and Disputes Commission, only one may be an officer of the Student Senate. - F. If the third proposal is not passed by the Senate or is not approved by the President, or no new Election Code is approved by the deadline imposed by (B), the Election Code used for the previous election cycle is used for the upcoming one.